kanisterio/kanister/docs/tasks/argo.rst

   > NAME            AGE
     backup-478lk    2m28s

-Here, the workflow was created and scheduled to run in 1 minute.
+In the above example, the workflow was created and scheduled to run in 1 minute.
+This scheduled time can be anywhere between 1 to 5 minutes for you.
-The time can be anywhere between the first 5 minutes for you.
-After it ran successfully, the `last run` field was updated with the timestamp of the last run.
+Once the workflow runs successfully, the ``LAST RUN`` field is updated with the timestamp of the last run.
+Along with this, a backup ActionSet must be created.
-A backup ActionSet was created.
-The age of this ActionSet is seen as recently created.
+The creation time of the ActionSet is indicated by the ``AGE`` field as seen above.

-Submit the Cron Workflow by running -
+Submit the Cron Workflow by running:

 .. code-block:: bash

   argo submit mysql-cron-wf.yaml

-You should see the submitted workflow on the Argo UI -
+You should see the submitted workflow on the Argo UI.

 .. image:: img/argo-cron-created-ui-list.png

-On clicking on the workflow name, you will see its status -
+On clicking on the workflow name, you will see its status.

 .. image:: img/argo-cron-created-ui-desc.png

 Troubleshooting
 ===============